CrocoFactory/sensei/README.md

 ## Quick Overview

 API Wrapper should provide these features for users:

 - Provide sync and async code versions
 - Validate data before accessing the API.
-A better outcome is catching exceptions, thrown due to wrong data, than getting JSON explaining the reason of the error.
-- Handle QPS (Queries per second) limits.
+- Handle RPS (Requests per second) limits.
+- Return relevant response

 And as a developer, you want to avoid code duplication and make routine things faster.